- Hire a new employee (full time, part time, temp) or intern

 Approvals - Make sure you have discussed the position, budget, responsibilities, and reporting structure for any new employee with your manager and/or Director first.

-- Complete the Personal Requisition Form and submit to HR.
+Open a Requisition - Complete the Personal Requisition Form (employee) or Intern Application Form and submit to HR.
 You will be asked to provide information about the postion, as well as screening and interview content.

-View and Disposition Candidates - View and disposition candidates in Paylocity
+View and Disposition Candidates - Once the req is posted, you can view and disposition candidates in the Paylocity Recruiting tool.
+Look here for How To instructions.

 There is specific paperwork and steps which must be completed before a contractor can begin to work for Latino Network.
 Specifically,

 - Professional Services Agreement.
 Must executed by both the contractor and Latino Network

 - Completed W9.
 Good through the end of the calendar year.

 - We need proof that the contract has a current, valid background check, (e.g., a district badge with photograph and an updated expiration date), or